 (B) Requirements for Compensation.

 (1) Applications for Compensation for Professional Services or Reimbursement of Expenses other than by Attorneys for Chapter 13 Debtors.
-Applications for compensation of attorneys (other than by attorneys for chapter 13 debtors), accountants, and other professionals submitted pursuant to Bankruptcy Rule 2016 shall conform substantially to the court’s “Guidelines for Fee Applications for Professionals in the Southern District of Florida” and the local forms described in the guidelines; provided, however, that applications for cumulative compensation that do not exceed $2,500 need not include a breakdown by categories of work performed.
+Applications for compensation of attorneys (other than by attorneys for chapter 13 debtors), accountants, and other professionals submitted pursuant to Bankruptcy Rule 2016 shall comply with the court’s “Guidelines for Fee Applications for Professionals in the Southern District of Florida” and the local forms described in the guidelines.
 Applications for compensation by creditors’ attorneys, other than under 11 U.S.C. §503(b)(2), (3) and (4), are not governed by this subdivision but may be incorporated into the creditor’s claim, request for payment of administrative expense, or motion to determine value of secured claim.

 (2) Compensation for Professional Services or Reimbursement of Expenses By Attorney for Chapter 13 Debtor.
 Sanctions.